TOP

 • The Corporation has established a Supply Chain Management Policy which states that when collaborating with suppliers, we should gradually integrate environmental, social, and corporate governance needs into our supplier regulations in hopes of creating a more sustainable collaboration with our suppliers.
 Our management policies are disclosed on our corporate website.

 • Since 2004, the Corporation has complied with the "Guidelines for Corporate Governance" approved by the shareholders' meeting and taken out liability insurance for all directors, supervisors, and managers with respect to their liability under the law for their actions when exercising their duties.
-D&O liability insurance policies for 2023 and 2024 were approved by the 30th meeting of the 9th Board on September 14, 2022 and the 5th meeting of the 10th Board on September 13, 2023.
+D&O liability insurance policies for 2024 and 2025 were approved by the 18th meeting of the 10th Board on October 9, 2024.
 Insurance application procedures have since been completed, and the total insurance amount came to NT$ 0.9 billion.
 Additionally, the insurance amount for environmental pollution defense costs came to NT$ 3 million.

 • The continued education of all current Corporation directors complies with the number of training hours stipulated by the Directions for the Implementation of Continuing Education for Directors and Supervisors of TWSE Listed and TPEx Listed Companies.
 In 2023, Corporation directors underwent a total of 132 hours of training.
 The detailed is in Director training status.